janessatran/til/theodinproject/common_data_structures.md

 ```

 ## Why bother having many different search algorithms?
+An **algorithm** is a sequence of computational steps that transform the input into the output.
+There are many different search algorithms because they satisfy different sorting use-cases.
+For example, merge sort is good for sorting linked lists while heap sort is good for sorting arrays.

 ## What is breadth-first-search (BFS)?
 ## What is depth-first-search (DFS)?
 ## What situations would you want to use BFS?